Two Little Boys

-"Two Little Boys" is a song published in 1903 by American composer Theodore F. Morse and lyricist Edward Madden.
+"Two Little Boys" is a sentimental song about two friends who grow up to be soldiers.
+Recorded as early as 1903 in the United States, it became an international hit for Australian Rolf Harris 66 years later.
+It was published in 1903 by American composer Theodore F. Morse and lyricist Edward Madden.

-The first recording was by American singer Billy Murray who released it in the United States in 1903 with the title "When We Were Two Little Boys".
-It became a popular music hall song of the time, especially by Scottish singer Harry Lauder.
+The first of numerous recordings was by American singer Billy Murray who released it in the United States in 1903 with the title "When We Were Two Little Boys".
+It became a popular music hall song of the time.
 Sheet music published in the United States in 1903 has a photograph of vaudeville singer and recording artist Dan W. Quinn, with the words "Successfully sung by Dan W. Quinn".